TBrickey/stock-analysis/README.md

 ![TBrickey](https://github.com/TBrickey/stock-analysis/blob/main/Resources/Screenshot%20All%20Stocks%20(2018).png)

 ### VBA Script Run Time
 The execution times from the refactored script was 0.54 seconds faster than the original script.
-It would be really interesting how much time that's saved to return thousands of stocks over 10 years.
+It would be really interesting to calculate how much time is saved returning thousands of stocks over 5 or 10 years.

 ![TBrickey](https://github.com/TBrickey/stock-analysis/blob/main/Resources/VBA_Challenge_2017%20AllStocksAnalysis.png)
 ![TBrickey](https://github.com/TBrickey/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)